Skip to main content

 Living with HIV can feel isolating, and managing a chronic condition can be stressful, but you're not alone.

 Depression is common among people with HIV because managing chronic conditions can be stressful.
-You may stress about past mistakes, or you may worry about your future health.
+It is understandable if you feel stress about your condition and future.
 Luckily, there are many people who can help and provide support.

 References